atomxu10/TimeSeriesProject/README.md

 Structurally split the original data set.
 Figure1 shows the data after decomposition which can be seen that the original data shows like wavy, and we guess it is cyclical or seasonal.

 <img src="figure1.png" width=800px>
-Figure 1: Decomposition plot (Daily data)
+Figure 1: Decomposition plot (Daily data).

 By observing the image, the trend cannot be clearly described, so the linear regression method is introduced to explore whether there is a trend.
 The linear fitting result is shown in [Figure 18](https://github.com/atomxu10/TimeSeriesProject/blob/main/figure18.png), and the time series data shows a downward trend.